udacity/create-your-own-adventure/english/animal/animal.md

 I wonder what the cat would do if I gave it a hot dog.
 I know what I would do.

+Click [here](feed-cat-hot-dog/hot-dog.md) to feed your only hot dog to the cat.